What makes an excellent employer?

 - Poor working environments

-- Paying people more for being with us longer - time-based pay increments
+- Paying people more for being with us longer –time-based pay increment

 - Not rewarding people for their skills

 - Not having a learning/development culture

 - Non-equal opportunities

 - Getting rid of daft job titles, e.g., HR administrator

 - Being seen to be slow and unresponsive

 (article continued below)

 Very simply we wanted to create a top class business unit that:-

 - Provided a single point of contact for customers via phone fax or e-mail